Published on: 15/09/2025 · Last updated on: 15/09/2025

 What anticipatory actions can I take?

 The following five actions are particularly impactful as they support commonly encountered needs across a multitude of disabilities, specific learning difficulties, or long-term health conditions.
 Anticipatory action in these areas is therefore a good place to start when ensuring the learning environment is built around student needs.
-Click the titles below to see how each action supports different needs.
+Read more below, or you can download a PDF version of the guidance to view offline.

 Find out more

-If you’re interested in finding out more, read our support for students with disabilities page to help you as you plan and delivery your teaching.
+See our support for students with disabilities page for more general guidance to help you plan and deliver your teaching.

 For further guidance on supporting specific needs of students with DAPs, staff are encouraged to contact Disability Services.